Beyond-jQuery/book/manuscript/async-tasks.md

 Error-first callbacks require, as you might expect, an error to be passed as the first parameter to a supplied callback function.
 Usually, this error parameter is expected to be an `Error` object.
 The `Error` object has always been part of JavaScript, starting with the first ECMAScript specification published back in 1997.
 The `Error` object can be thrown in exceptionally cases, or passed around as a standard way to describe an application error.
 With error-first callbacks, an `Error` object can be passed as the first parameter to a callback if the related operation failed in some way.
 If the operation succeeded, `null` should be passed as the first parameter instead.
 This makes is easy for the callback function itself to determine if the operation failed.
 And if the related task did _not_ fail, subsequent arguments are used to supply relevant information to the callback function.

+Don't worry if this is not entirely clear to you.
+You'll see error-first callbacks in action throughout the rest of this section as I feel this is the most elegant way to either signal an error _or_ deliver the requested information when supporting an asynchronous task via a system of callbacks.

+### Solving common problems with callbacks

 Let's look at a simple example of a module that asks the user for their email address, which is an asynchronous operation:

 {title="error-first callback example", lang=javascript}